 See more In-depth

-- Toglia MR. Repair of episiotomy and perineal lacerations associated with childbirth. http://www.uptodate.com/home.
-Accessed Dec.
-2, 2014.
+- Toglia MR. Repair of perineal and other lacerations associated with childbirth. https://www.uptodate.com/contents/search.
+Accessed March 13, 2018.